MEET-microbit-project/microbit-macau/Handbook.md

 robots that operate autonomously in the home environment, other than vacuum cleaner robots.

-Overview of bit:bot
+Overview of bit: bot
 -------------------

-A great way to engage with both robotics and python is through the usage of bit:bot – a robotic car powered with micro:bit.
+A great way to engage with both robotics and Python is through the usage of bit:bot – a robotic car powered with micro:bit.
 Bit:bot has the following features:

--   2 micro-metal gear motors.
+-   2 micro metal gear motors.
 Both fully controllable in software, for both speed and direction

 -   Wheels with rubber tyres for maximum grip